Skip to main content

 History Logs provide a summarized view of Read and Update activity, while API logs record every individual Read and Update request made to Files.com.

-History Logs record successful login events.
-For protocols including FTP, SFTP, and WebDAV, clients often reconnect multiple times during a single user action.
-These reconnects generate multiple successful login events from the same IP address and protocol.
+History Logs record successful logins to the site, capturing the user who signed in and the timestamp of the login.
+For protocols including FTP, SFTP, and WebDAV, clients often reconnect multiple times during a single user action, which generates multiple successful login events from the same IP address and protocol.
 History Logs consolidate these repeated successful logins into a single entry within a short time window to keep the log readable.

 Login failures do not appear in History Logs or User Activity views.
 API logs record login failures along with every individual request made to Files.com.